sciris/sciris/README.rst

 I'm not convinced.
 ~~~~~~~~~~~~~~~~~~
 That's OK.
-Perhaps you'd be interested in seeing what a script that performs tasks like parallelization, saving and loading files, and 3D plotting looks like when written in "`vanilla Python <https://github.com/sciris/sciris/blob/develop/tests/showcase_vanilla.py>`__" (left) compared to `using Sciris <https://github.com/sciris/sciris/blob/develop/tests/showcase.py>`__ (right):
+Perhaps you'd be interested in seeing what a script that performs tasks like parallelization, saving and loading files, and 3D plotting looks like when written in "`vanilla Python <https://github.com/sciris/sciris/blob/main/tests/showcase_vanilla.py>`__" (left) compared to `using Sciris <https://github.com/sciris/sciris/blob/main/tests/showcase_sciris.py>`__ (right):

 |Sciris showcase|

-Both of these do the same thing, but the plain Python version requires 50% more lines of code to produce the same graph:
+Both of these do the same thing, but the plain Python version (left) requires 50% more lines of code to produce the same graph as Sciris (right):

 |Sciris output|

 Where did Sciris come from?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Development of Sciris began in 2014 to support development of the `Optima <http://optimamodel.com>`__ suite of models.
-We kept encounting the same issues and inconveniences over and over while building scientific webapps, and began collecting the tools we used to overcome these issues into a shared library.
+We kept encountering the same issues and inconveniences over and over while building scientific webapps, and began collecting the tools we used to overcome these issues into a shared library.
 This library evolved into Sciris.
 (Note: while "Sciris" doesn't mean anything, "iris" means "rainbow" in Greek, and the name was loosely inspired by the wide spectrum of scientific computing features included in Sciris.)

 To give a based-on-a-true-story example, let's say you have a dictionary of results for multiple runs of your model, called ``results``.
 The output of each model run is itself a dictionary, with keys such as ``name`` and ``data``.
 Now let's say you want to access the data from the first model run.
 Using plain Python dictionaries, this would be ``results[list(results.keys())[0]]['data']``.
 Using a Sciris ``objdict``, this is ``results[0].data`` – almost 3x shorter.